0chain/zwalletcli/README.md

 ### 2. Configure network

-1. Copy the contents from [config.yaml](https://github.com/0chain/zwalletcli/blob/staging/network/config.yaml) file and save it as `config.yaml` file on desktop of your mac and linux system .
+1. Copy the contents from [config.yaml](https://github.com/0chain/zwalletcli/blob/staging/network/config.yaml) file and save it as `config.yaml` file on `Desktop` of your system .

 2. Open terminal and make a new .zcn folder in the home linux and mac directory using the command below: